Hoksolinvan/SENG480A/README.md

 <img width="1323" alt="EasyPath" src="https://github.com/user-attachments/assets/456b8b15-642f-49a5-b02e-18e90a77dae2">

+## Github Repository and other Documentations

+Link to project's github repository: https://github.com/Hoksolinvan/SENG480A

+Link to project's github Wiki: https://github.com/Hoksolinvan/SENG480A/wiki

 ## Team:
 We are a team of diverse UVic students passionate about making a positive impact on young Canadians.
 Whether you're interested in social sciences, engineering, or business, we want to reduce the stress of the planning process, as we were all there once!